 See a medical professional.

-What are common mistakes runners make in treating a potential injury?
+What are the common mistakes runners make when treating a potential running injury?

 The most common mistake is thinking rest will be their solution.
 A quote I like from physical therapist David Pouter is, “After all the studies tendons need tension load, muscles need to contract, brains and nervous system need stimulating, joints need moving.”